ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-032-KDDI-UT-NakaoLab-AI/README.md

-# Program Directory Structure Description
+# Introduction of source code
 - `conf.yaml`: All path configurations
 - `1_json_extract.py`: Extract all the json files into csv files and store them on a daily basis.
 - `2_csv_combine.py`: Merge all the CSV into training and test sets.